Olga Potocka: Marriage

 In addition to her sister, the wife of Mikhail Semyonovich Vorontsov, Elizaveta Ksaverevna took care of Olga after the death of her mother, and took an active part in her life.
 They urgently began to look for a groom for Olga, and decided on General Lev Naryshkin, who was a cousin of Vorontsov.
-They were married in March of 1824 in Odesa, where they settled after the wedding.
+They were married in March 1824 in Odesa, where they settled after the wedding.
 The bride was 22 years old, and the groom waws 38 years old.

 Their marriage was not a happy one.
 Beautiful and flirtatious, she was not suited to the lazy, sleepy, but kind, Naryshkin.
-Kiselyov and Vorontsov blamed Naryshkin and his aunt, Maria Naryshkina, with whom he spent much of his time.
+Kiselyov and Vorontsov blamed Naryshkin and his aunt, Maria Naryshkina, with whom he spent much of his time.The couple were known for their hospitality and receptions.

-The couple were known for hospitality and hosted brilliant receptions.
-Olga presided over them and was very fond of fashion, constantly changing rich costumes, and discussing with great passion, the colour, pattern, material, length, and cut of the dress.

 Filipp Vigel, a frequent guest at the high society dinners and balls of Olga Naryshkina and Countess Vorontsova wrote:"Back in the summer in Odessa I saw the so famous Olga Potocka.
 Her beauty was in all its splendor, but there was nothing virginal or touching about her; I was surprised, but did not admire her.
 She was rather silent, not proud, but also inattentive to those for whom she had no need, not so much thoughtful as absent-minded, and in her very first youth she seemed already armed with great experience.
 Everything was calculated, and she saved the arrows of coquetry for defeating the strong...
 As for Olga’s husband, Lev Naryshkin, he led the strangest life, that is, he was bored with her, did not go anywhere, and spent two-thirds of the day sleeping.
 She also showed herself little, but in order to keep up with the habit of dominating the authorities, while waiting for Vorontsov, she decided to capture Palen, and unfortunately, she succeeded in doing so.
 Palen fell at the feet of Olga Naryshkina, begging her to divorce her husband and marry him; she burst out laughing and pointed him to the door."